redkite-labs/redkitecms-docs/book/pages-management.rst

 Obviously the permalink must be consistent with contents saved in the page, otherwise search engines will penalize that page and your site.

-This information is manipulated, when needed, as for the **Page name** attribute.
+This information is handled, when needed, as for the **Page name** attribute.

 The title option
 ~~~~~~~~~~~~~~~~